How We Work

 - Cultural liaison between Germany and North America.

 - The Goethe-Institut actively curates programs and is not a foundation or a funding body such as the Canada Council.
-Therefore, there is no formal application process for most of our projects.
+Therefore, there is no formal application process for most of our projects-every project is unique.

 - The Goethe-Institut is an independent registered association.
 Our projects and programs are not-for-profit and serve the public good.
 We want to facilitate projects which would not take place without us.

 - Our target groups are Canadians.
-Consequently, our programs are generally in English.
+Consequently, our cultural programs are generally delivered in English.
 Exceptions are special events for students and teachers of German.

 - The Goethe-Institut is not a sponsor (on the contrary, we welcome sponsors!).

-- Every partner, including the Goethe-Institut, should retain its identity vis-à-vis audiences and the public and be able to communicate this identity visibly in an appropriate manner (from its logo to collaborative PR).
+- Every partner, including the Goethe-Institut, should retain its identity vis-à-vis audiences and the public and be able to communicate this identity visibly in an appropriate manner (from its logo to joint PR).

 - We are based in Toronto, but engage in selected strategic arts initiatives across Ontario, British Columbia, Alberta, Manitoba, and Saskatchewan, for example major multi-city touring opportunities.

-- In addition to focusing on topics, information, and cultural content, we are concentrating on creating sustainable relationships.
-We bring people together and contribute to the formation of international networks.
+- In addition to focusing on topics, information, and cultural content, we concentrate on creating sustainable relationships.
+We bring people together and contribute to the formation of global networks.

 - The Goethe-Institut likes to work within the framework of Germany-related series or clusters (for example, “The Future of Cities" & or "Culture talks @ Goethe”).
-In this framework, the visibility of German artists or contributions in the Canadian context is central.
+In this framework, the visibility of German artists or contributions from Germany in the Canadian context is central.

 - We want to present the best and most exciting aspects of Germany's cultural life today.
-Our close co-operation with our cultural advisory councils in Germany, our Munich head office and with the other Goethe-Institutes in North America ensures that our programs are relevant and of a high quality.
+Our close co-operation with our cultural advisory councils in Germany, our Munich head office and with the other Goethe-Institutes in North America and the world ensures that our programs are relevant and of a high quality.

-- We do not have an in-house concert or screening hall, but we are happy to use our library and classrooms for conferences, talks and presentations.
+- We do not have an in-house concert or screening hall, but we are happy to use our community space and classrooms for partner conferences, talks and presentations.